 - Strange Sounds

 A small amount of hums are expected.
-If you notice audible knocking, cracking or banging noises emanating from your water heater, it could be a a sign of a problem.
+If you notice audible knocking, cracking or banging noises emanating from your water heater, it could be a sign of a problem.

 If residue has developed inside, your water heater may be less efficient.
 This may cause increased energy costs and potential damage to your water heater.